doocs/leetcode/solution/2300-2399/2339.All the Matches of the League/README.md

 <p>&nbsp;</p>

 <p>Write an SQL query that reports all the possible matches of the league.
-Note that every two teams play two matches: home and away.&nbsp;</p>
+Note that every two teams play two matches with each other, with one team being the <code>home_team</code> once and the other time being the <code>away_team</code>.</p>

 <p>Return the result table in <strong>any order</strong>.</p>